 The FTC Rule affects only advertisements that include an earnings claim.
 Such ads must disclose the number and percentage of existing franchisees who have achieved the claimed results, along with cautionary language.
-Their use triggers required compliance with the Rule's earnings claim disclosure requirements.41
+Their use triggers required compliance with the Rule's earnings claim disclosure requirements.41 3.
+Earnings Claims hisen 4. . .
+Franchise Agreements of velocity colleged or mastered additional The franchisor must give investors a copy of its standard-form franchise and related agreements at the same time as the basic disclosures, and final copies intended to be executed at least 5 business days before signing.43

-3. Earnings Claims:

-If a franchisor makes earnings claims, whether historical or forecasted, they must have a reasonable basis, and prescribed substantiating disclosures must be given to a potential investor in writing at the same time as the basic disclosures.42
+If a franchisor makes earnings claims, whether historical or forecasted, they must have a reasonable basis, and prescribed substantiating disclosures must be given to a potential investor in writing at the same time as the basic disclosures.42 and 1995 and 6.
+In the Contradictory Claims of an United Stream Contradictory Claims